jordandrad/jordandrad/README.md

 Here are some ideas to get you started: -->
 # Jordan Andrade

-iOS Engineer helping people worldwide stay focused and manage their time better.
+iOS Engineer helping people around the world stay focused and manage their time better.

 ## Apps